-Finish registering with STEP: You should enroll in the Smart Traveler Enrollment Program (STEP) with the U.S. Department of State.
+Register with STEP: You should enroll in the Smart Traveler Enrollment Program with the U.S. Department of State.
 This program registers you with the local US embassy and you can opt to be notified of travel warnings in the region.
-The CGE will begin this process for you, but you must complete the invitation within two weeks of the email being shared with you.

 Department of State: The US State Department Bureau of Consular Affairs's website www.travel.state.gov provides important information on crisis awareness and the services provided to US citizens abroad.
 You may sign up to be notified of travel warnings in your region and review advisories for specific countries, as well as worldwide cautions.
-Also, if you download the CISI Traveler app you can review your country-specific information as well.